 Ok.
 I have gotten alot of requests from people wanting Queen ants for their ant farms and from people wanting to buy entire ant colonies.
 I decided to do a bit of research to see what I could come up with and here’s what I found out:

-There is always the option of digging up your own colony and queen ant, and I’ve made a how-to-find-queen-ants guide below.
+There is always the option of digging up your own colony and queen ant, and so I’ve made this how-to-find-queen-ants guide below.
 For all of you wanting to buy a queen ant, here’s what I know.

 Buying a Queen Ant